paytonrodman/paytonrodman.github.io/content/resource/grad-FAQ/before/research.md

 ### How do I find groups to join?

 Let's walk you through it!
-As an example, let's say we're an undergraduate student in physics who'd like to do research in theoretical condensed matter physics.

 Your first port-of-call should be the homepage for the department of interest.
 You can tell that you've hit a department page because the style will typically be more outdated.
 While the university homepage is sleek and all curves, the department homepage may be more reminiscent of Windows 98 — all edges.

-{{< figure library="true" src="harvard_homepage.png" title="The Harvard university homepage" alt="The Harvard university homepage" style="float: left; margin-right: 10px;" >}}
-{{< figure library="true" src="harvard_phys_homepage_2.png" title="The Harvard university physics department homepage" alt="The Harvard university physics department homepage" style="float: right; margin-left: 10px;" >}}

 You can also tell by the web address.
-For Harvard university general it is `www.harvard.edu`, while the physics homepage is `www.physics.harvard.edu`.
+For example, the Harvard university website address is `www.harvard.edu`, while the physics department homepage is `www.physics.harvard.edu`.

-Once here, we want to check out the research that they do at this university, so head over to the research tab.
-In this case, Harvard very usefully provides an option to check out "Faculty by research area", so we'll head there.
-If this option isn't available then you can typically navigate to the research directory and find lists of affiliated researchers under the different topic banners anyway, or you can head to the "Faculty" or "People" page and check fields individually.

-Under Harvard's "Faculty by research area" page, we're faced with a list of subject areas and the names of academics who do research in those areas.
-We're interested in theoretical condensed matter physics, so we look in the area I've highlighted.
-If we click on the first person in this list then we're taken to an individual researcher's page; in this case, Eugene Demler, who is a Professor of physics.
-On this page, Prof. Demler describes his main research interests and his motivations for researching them.
-There are links to his personal webpage and that of his wider research group.
-There is also contact information, including an email address.

-{{< figure library="true" src="harvard_list.png" title="A list of researchers by area" alt="A list of researchers by area" style="float: left; margin-right: 10px;" >}}
-{{< figure library="true" src="harvard_person.png" title="A researcher's profile page" alt="A researcher's profile page" style="float: right; margin-left: 10px;" >}}

-Sometimes these faculty pages will have links to an academic's published papers, but in this case we need to head to Prof. Demler's personal webpage and/or the group webpage.
-You should do this and try to skim read any recent papers or project summaries.
-Does this look like research you'd be interested in?
+If you want a quick overview of what major research topics are studied at a university then you should head to "research".
+Once you know that this department researches a field you're interested in, you can check individual researchers' pages either here or through the "people" tab.
+An individual's page *should* include a rough overview of their research focus, with links to any personal pages and recent publications.
+You should have a brief skim of these to make sure it's what you want.
+There will also be a section for contact information, including an email address.

 Also be sure to check the CV of potential supervisors and be on the look-out for a section about mentoring, where they list students (from undergraduate to PhD) who they've supervised.
 You might want to contact a previous student to ask them what that person was like as a supervisor.